-It can result from number of causative organisms
+It can result from number of causative organisms:

 - less common

-Pelvic inflammatory disease is usually bilateral, except when it is caused by the direct extension of an adjacent inflammatory process such as appendiceal, diverticular, or post-surgical abscesses.
+PID is usually bilateral, except when it is caused by the direct extension of an adjacent inflammatory process such as appendiceal, diverticular, or post-surgical abscesses.

-In the most severe cases, may show adnexal masses with a heterogeneous echopattern
+In the most severe cases, ultrasound may show adnexal masses with a heterogeneous echo-pattern.

-Some sonographic signs associated with tubal inflammation include
+Some sonographic signs associated with tubal inflammation include:

-- T1 C+ (Gd): the wall and the surrounding tissues may enhance.
+- T1+C (Gd): the wall and the surrounding tissues may enhance

-Recognised complications of PID include
+Recognised complications of PID include: